 Some may end up homeless and breed on the streets forming feral colonies in towns and cities.

 IF A FEMALE CAT MATES EVERY TIME SHE COMES INTO SEASON

 THERE COULD BE UP TO 21,000 EXTRA CATS IN JUST SEVEN YEARS!

 Kittens maybe cute but the reality of letting your cat have a litter is not so rosy as a recent poll of cat owners discovered ....

 SO WHAT ARE THE BENEFITS OF NEUTERING (SPAYING) FOR YOUR CAT?

 - Many female cats in season become lost when they are chased by numerous male cats.
 They often become disorientated and cannot find their way home.

 - Invariably they become pregnant and have kittens on the streets.

 - This is how colonies of feral cats are formed.
 These cats struggle to survive, hungry, often sick or injured.

 - So many unneutered male cats carry the FIV virus that female cats are at risk if they are bitten during mating.
+There is no romance between cats when mating.
 Feline sex can be very violent, particularly when several males are fighting over one female.